 The way consumers find new products and services has changed dramatically in the last 10 years.
 Today, around 67 percent of people start their buying journey online, even for something they buy from a physical store.
 The type of info people seek online includes basic information, such as store location, items in stock, customer reviews and a search for complaints against the company.
 Social media is a source for many, and people do sit up and take notice when someone posts something negative or positive about a brand.

-Staying client-centered allows you to generate positive word-of-mouth marketing.
+Staying client-centered and focusing on human-centered design allows you to generate positive word-of-mouth marketing.
 A happy client is more likely to write a review or tell others about your amazing services.

 Guest Blogger, Lexie Lu